Genusbiz/docs/developers/defining-an-app-model/services/web-services/soap-faults.md

 ## Translation of SOAP Faults for POX/JSON

 Generally speaking, there exists no standardized format to be used for returning a SOAP fault that has been created on the server side to a client that consumes a web service using a POX/JSON endpoint.
-For SOAP faults that originates from Genus App Platform web services, however, we have defined a data format that will be used for this purpose.
+For SOAP faults that originates from Genus Apps web services, however, we have defined a data format that will be used for this purpose.

 ### POX